BrightspaceUI/visual-diff/README.md

 In order to run this utility in CI, you need to add some secure environment variables to your Travis CI file.

+The visual diff test reports will be stored in Amazon S3 and the Goldens are stored in GitHub (specifically in the current branch in a PR).

 1. Run the following commands with the appropriate secret value.
-Team Gaudi has these values for D2Lers.
+For D2L projects, reach out to us to setup (recommended), otherwise use config/keys for your own Amazon S3 bucket.

 ```shell
 travis encrypt VISUAL_DIFF_S3_ID="SECRET" --add --com